Thomas Tew: Second pirate cruise

 In November 1694, Tew bought a new letter of marque from Fletcher and set out for another pirate cruise.
 His crew numbered 30 to 40 men at departure this time.
 John Ireland served as navigator on Tew's Amity during their second cruise, although he claimed after his own capture that both he and Tew had been forced to serve by the sloop's mutinous crew.
 According to his deposition, the crew threatened the pair during what would have been a trip from New York to Boston to prepare for privateering against the French.
 However, by the time that he reached Madagascar, Tew apparently increased his force to 50 or 60 men.

 They arrived at the Mandab Strait at the mouth of the Red Sea in August 1695, where Tew found several other pirates hoping to duplicate his prior success, including Henry Avery in the powerfully armed warship Fancy, fellow Rhode Island pirate captains Joseph Faro and Thomas Wake, William May, and Richard Want.
 Tew and the other pirate captains decided to sail in concert.

 In September 1695, a 25-ship Mughal convoy approached the Mandab Strait, slipping past the pirates during the night.
 Tew and his fellow pirates pursued.
 The Amity attacked one of the Mughal ships, believed to be the Fateh Muhammed.
 Tew was killed in this battle, reportedly disemboweled by a cannon shot.
 Demoralized, his crew surrendered immediately, though they were freed later when Avery's Fancy captured the Fateh Muhammed.
 The Amity returned to Baldridge's settlement under John Ireland's command to refit; they later swapped the Amity for Richard Glover's Charming Mary and plundered ships in the Indian Ocean under captain Richard Bobbington.

 Legacy

 Tew's burial site is unknown, but he is said to be the father of Ratsimilaho, a man who created a kingdom on the east coast of Madagascar.
 In addition, it has been claimed that Tew was one of the founders of the mysterious (and some believe fictional) pirate colony of Libertatia.
 King William III commissioned Captain William Kidd to hunt down several pirates, Thomas Tew and John Ireland among them, but Tew was already dead by the time Kidd set sail.

 Jolly Roger Flag

-Tew's personal standard is often depicted as a flag with a white arm holding a short sword on a black field.
-Buccaneer Edmund Cooke used a similar design, except on a red-and-yellow striped field instead of black.
+Tew's personal standard is often depicted as a black flag with a white arm holding a white short sword.
+Buccaneers Edmund Cooke and Edward Davis used a similar design, except Cooke used a red-and-yellow striped field while Davis used a white field with a black arm holding a sword on it.
 However, there is no evidence from period sources that Tew ever flew this flag, which is a 20th-century attribution.